mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 Field | Description | Recommended value
 --- | --- | ---
-App name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Which best describes what your app will do? | Describe the purpose of the app. | Choose **Get data out of Asana to create reports**.
+App name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Which best describes what your app will do? | Describe the purpose of the app. | Get data out of Asana to create reports.
 Redirect URL | A required callback URL that the authorization server redirects to. | For **Microsoft 365 Enterprise**: `https://<span>gcs.office.</span>com/v1.0/admin/oauth/callback`</br></br>For **Microsoft 365 Government**: `https://<span>gcsgcc.office.<span>com/v1.0/admin/oauth/callback`
 Manage distribution | Choose workspaces to be distributed. | Add specific workspaces that the connector can access or select **Any workspace**.